aaboyd/aaboyd.github.com/_posts/2013-07-25-rookie-talk-detroit-gdg.md

 layout: post
-title: "Rookie Talk at Detroit Google Developers Group" tags : [talk, gwt, Detroit] description : First experience speaking in front of a crowd about a techincal topic (Google Web Toolkit).
+title: "Rookie Talk at Detroit Google Developers Group" tags : [talk, gwt, Detroit] description : First exper ience speaking in front of a crowd about a techincal topic (Google Web Toolkit). comments : true
 ---

 ## How I got the gig